 Halo 6 Release Date and Platforms

 In light of the general launch tendencies of the series, there is a high probability for the game being released sometime in 2018 (we think a late, third or fourth quarter release).
 This falls in line with the fact that the main Halo titles have always been spaced by a gap of three years except for Halo 4, which came out five years after Halo 3 owing to internal changes happening over at the studios.
-As for where you can play the game, Halo 6 will be playable on the Xbox One and the Windows PC.
+However, this report considers all recent details associated with the franchise and predicts a November 2017 release date alongside Microsoft’s upcoming 4K console.
+As for where you can play the game, Halo 6 will be playable on the Xbox One and Xbox Scorpio.

 That’s all we have for now for Halo 6, but we’ll come back with more soon.
-We know that anticipation is high for the upcoming game, and as soon as the creators update us with any new information, we’ll pass it on.
-Watch this space for more.
-And while you’re still browsing, check out what we think about the possibilities of Gears of War 5 here.
+We know that anticipation is high for the upcoming game, especially because the next entry will probably mark the end of the Reclaimer Saga that began with Halo 4.
+Watch this space for more, And while you’re still browsing, check out what we think about the possibilities of Gears of War 5 here.